fluidtrends/cassi/README.md

 </p>

 ## Summary

-Cassi allows you to create vaults, and to securely lock them and to unlock them.
+Cassi allows you to store data securely in vaults that you can lock them and unlock using a master password.

 ## Basic Usage